KeithETruesdell/widget-counter/README.md

 4. Use the Hotkey `ctrl-shift-up/uparrow` to increment
 5. Use the hotkey `ctrl-shift-down/downarrow` to decrement
 6. Use the hotkey `ctrl-shift-left/leftarrow` to reset to zero
+7. Ability to customize and change the foreground and background of the counter area

 ## To Do

 - Connect to Slack (optional)
-- Change color of widget counter
 - Support for multiple widgets
 - ???